X

 Screenshot by Ed Bott/ZDNET

-If you've downloaded the Media Creation Tool on the machine you plan to upgrade, and you plan to upgrade that PC and only that PC, you can choose the Upgrade This PC Now option.
+If you've downloaded the Media Creation Tool on the machine you plan to upgrade, and you plan to upgrade that PC and only that PC, you can choose "Upgrade this PC now."
 That option installs the most recent version of Windows 10.
 It typically takes about an hour, depending on your hardware.
 (Having an SSD as your system drive is the best way to speed up the process.)

 Also: Windows 11 setup: Which user account type should you choose?

-If you know you'll want to upgrade to Windows 10 on more than one PC, or if you just want more flexibility in the event that the instant upgrade fails, choose the second option and save the installation files to a USB drive or as an ISO file.
-The download takes a little time, but when it's complete, you can run the Windows Setup program manually to install Windows 10 on any PC running any supported Windows version (sorry, this won't work with PCs running Windows Vista or Windows XP).
-The exact steps depend on which download option you chose:
+If you know you'll want to install Windows 10 (as an upgrade or as a clean install) on more than one PC, or if you just want more flexibility in the event that the instant upgrade fails, choose the second option and save the installation files to a USB drive or as an ISO file.
+The download takes a little time, but when it's complete, you can run the Windows Setup program manually to install Windows 10 on any PC running any supported Windows version.
+(Sorry, this won't work with PCs running Windows Vista or Windows XP, but those PCs are probably so old that you'll encounter other issues anyway and maybe you should consider retiring them.)

 • USB flash drive: Insert the USB flash drive you just created into a free USB slot on the PC you want to upgrade.
 Then open File Explorer (Windows Explorer in Windows 7) and double-click Setup to install Windows 10.
 Note that you cannot boot from the newly created USB drive or DVD to perform an upgrade to Windows 10.
 You must run the Windows 10 setup program from your currently installed and activated copy of Windows.

 • ISO file: After the download is complete, you'll need to mount the ISO file and open it in a Windows Explorer/File Explorer window.
-On a PC running Windows 8.1 or Windows 10, you can double-click the ISO file to open it as a virtual drive.
+On a PC running Windows 8.1 or Windows 10, you can double-click the ISO file to open it in File Explorer as a virtual drive.
 On a PC running Windows 7, you'll need to install a third-party utility, such as the free, open-source WinCDEmu.
 After mounting the ISO file, double-click Setup to start the install process.

 Is your license valid?